pester/vscode-adapter/README.md

 ### Configuration

-This extension will use the Powershell Extension Pester verbosity settings for the output.
+This extension will use the PowerShell Extension Pester verbosity settings for the output.